aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ## The requirements

 I don't need much to be productive: a web browser and a shell.
 The browser is my gateway to most apps and services.
-Even when there are alternatives (e.g. native or Electron apps), I prefer to run things directly in the browser to add to defense in depth.
+Even when native or Electron apps are available, I prefer to run things directly in the browser to leverage its sandbox, adding another layer to defense in depth.
 The shell usually provides all the rest, including an editor and access to other hosts.

 A good shell setup should feel like home: for instance, my text editor should be ready with all the plugins I use; `git` should know who I am and how I